-Central to each of these pieces of work has been her remarkable voice, at once something golden yet also mature, rich, supple and exquisitely controlled.
+Central to each of these pieces of work has been her remarkable voice; golden yet also mature, rich, supple and exquisitely controlled.

 Here’s Natacha Atlas’s latest single: The Outer, taken from the forthcoming EP The Inner and The Outer, a musical response to the complex emotions we all felt during the pandemic.